How do I apply for financial aid from the Graduate Institute?

-If your leave of absence is for the Fall semester only, your scholarship will be re-activated for the second semester.
+If your leave of absence is for the autumn semester only, your financial aid will be re-activated for the spring semester.

 Once I receive a scholarship package, are there any requirements that I need to meet in order to remain eligible for aid?